Montero (Call Me by Your Name)

-The song is noted for its queer themes, including its sexually explicit homosexual lyrics, taking its name from the 2007 book Call Me by Your Name which centers on a gay romance.
-The camp, sexually charged music video for the song depicts Lil Nas X in a number of biblically-inspired scenes, including the artist riding a stripper pole to Hell, and giving a lap dance to Satan.
-The song and video were praised by some commentators for their boldly queer sensibilities, but were also the subject of backlash from a number of conservative figures in the United States who deemed the content immoral or harmful to children.
+The song is noted for its queer themes, including its gay references and lyrics, taking its name from a 2007 book, Call Me by Your Name, which centers on a gay romance.
+The "camp", tongue-in-cheek, sexually charged music video for the song depicts Lil Nas X in a number of ironic yet thought-provoking Christian-inspired scenes, including the artist riding a stripper pole to Hell, and giving a lap dance to Satan.
+The song and video were praised by commentators for their black and queer sensibilities, though the video received backlash from a number of American conservative figureheads who deemed the content "immoral" or harmful to children.

-"Montero (Call Me by Your Name)" debuted at the top the Billboard Hot 100, giving Lil Nas X his second number-one hit on the chart after "Old Town Road".
-It was certified platinum in the United States by the RIAA on April 22, 2021.
-Outside of the United States, "Montero (Call Me By Your Name)" topped the charts 20 other countries including Canada, France, and the United Kingdom.
+"Montero (Call Me by Your Name)" debuted at the top spot of the Billboard Hot 100, giving Lil Nas X his second number-one hit after his debut single, "Old Town Road" (2019).
+The single was certified sextuple platinum in the United States by RIAA in November 2022.
+Outside of the US, "Montero (Call Me By Your Name)" topped the charts in 20 other countries, including Canada, France, and the United Kingdom.
 The song received nominations for Record of the Year, Song of the Year and Best Music Video at the 2022 Grammy Awards.
+It has over 2 billion streams on Spotify, once ranking among the 100 most-streamed songs on the platform.